joshwalawender/SATraining/docs/vnc_sessions.md

 ## Introduction

 Keck instruments are controlled through VNC sessions.
-These sessions are desktops which exist on the VNC server which is *not* the instrument server.
+These sessions are desktops which exist on the VNC server which is __not__ the instrument server.
 The VNC servers provides the windowing environment, but may or may not run any actual GUIs or keyword services for the instruments.
-Some GUIS may be brought up and displayed through ssh (i.e. using `ssh -X`).
+Some GUIs may be brought up and displayed through ssh (i.e. using `ssh -X`).

 Prior to 2018, all Keck instrument VNC desktops were served from one of two SunOS machines (`svncserver1` and `svncserver2`).
 Since then many instrument have transitioned to having their own linux based VNC server.
 The instrumeent specific VNC server is typically named with the instrument name (i.e. `mosfire`), however there are aliases to vm-instrumentname (i.e. `vm-mosfire`) as these were created as virtual machines and their network names were chosen to reflect that.